sciguy14/blumbike/README.md

         "json": {
             "event": "{{{PARTICLE_EVENT_NAME}}}",
             "data": "{{{PARTICLE_EVENT_VALUE}}}",
-            "apikey": "<YOUR_GENERATED_API_KEY>"
+            "apikey": "<YOUR_RANDOMLY_GENERATED_API_KEY>"
         }
     }
     ```
     The API key can be whatever you want.
 You will just need to use the same key when you setup the heroku environment variables.
+We use this in the webapp to ensure that we only process incoming data with this secret API key attached.
+6. Now, you need to create an access token associated with your particle.io account that can be used to sent authenicated commands to your particle photon.
+Install the [Particle Cli](https://docs.particle.io/tutorials/developer-tools/cli/)
+7. Once the cli is installed launch your terminal and run `particle setup` to login, and then run `particle token create --never-expires`.
+This will add a token to your account that can be used the authenticate the app.
+The token will be printed to the console.
+Copy it somewhere for use in later steps.
-6. Create a Heroku Account, and spin up a free-tier dyno.
+8. Create a Heroku Account, and spin up a free-tier dyno.
-7. Choose to "Deploy from GitHub" and connect it to your GitHub account.
+9. Choose to "Deploy from GitHub" and connect it to your GitHub account.
 Point it at the repo that you forked to your account.
-8. On the "Settings" page for the dyno, add the following "Config Vars":
+10. On the "Settings" page for the dyno, add the following "Config Vars":
-    `apikey` = `<YOUR_GENERATED_API_KEY>` - this is the same API key you configured in the JSON webhook.
+    `apikey` = `<YOUR_RANDOMLY_GENERATED_API_KEY>` - this is the same API key you configured in the JSON webhook above.
     `PROJECT_PATH` = `blumbike_web_app` - this will make the Heroku automatic GitHub deployment look in the right subfolder of this repo for the application ([more info about this](https://stackoverflow.com/a/53221996)).
     `SECRET_KEY` = `<ANY_RANDOM_KEY_YOU WANT>` - this is used for session management in the app.
+It is sepeerate from your api key and your access token.
+    `PARTICLE_TOKEN` = `<THE_PARTICLE_TOKEN_YOU_GENERATED_IN_THE_PARTICLE_CLI>` - this is the access token you generated above.
+The particle cloud will only approve the apps control request if this matches an allowed token.
+    `PARTICLE_ID` = <`THE_UNIQUE_ID_FOR_YOUR_PARTICLE`> - get this from the particle web console.
+It will match this format: `0123456789abcdef01234567` (24 hex digits)
-9. Add a buildpack that will ensure the right subdirectory is used for automatic deployment.
+11. Add a buildpack that will ensure the right subdirectory is used for automatic deployment.
 Add https://github.com/timanovsky/subdir-heroku-buildpack.git to the buildpack list and drag it to the top of the list (above python).
-10. On the "Resources" page for your Dyno add a Heroku Redis instance.
+12. On the "Resources" page for your Dyno add a Heroku Redis instance.
 This should automatically add a "Config Var" with your `REDIS_URL`.
 This app will use this redis store to hold your data.
-11. On the "Deploy" page, choose to deploy your master branch.
+13. On the "Deploy" page, choose to deploy your master branch.
 Future deploys will happen automatically each time you push local changes to your upstream master branch.

 ## Doing Local Development
 It's impractical to re-deploy to Heroku for every software change that you want to test.
 I recommend the following local development environment: